web-deps/odom/docs/attributes.md

 ## `acom-slot`

-Target elements for slots require this attribute in order to be identified.
+Target nodes for slots require this attribute in order to be identified.
 In the imported component, each slot target is replaced with the matching slot in [`props.slots`](./data.md#props).
 The slots, in the importing component, do not require this attribute.
-All children of component target elements are considered to be slots.
+All children of component target nodes are considered to be slots.
 For more information on how slots in exporting components work, Refer to [Slots](./data.md#slots).

 ## `acom-src`